ldct/github-ethereum-highlighting/README.md

 Currently, this uses javascript syntax highlighting for solidity since I can't find a good highlightjs style for solidity.

+Github seems to use ajax (no page reload) for tree navigation; try refreshing the page if you don't see it highlighted

 # installation

 First, install a userscript manager (eg greasymonkey for firefox or tampermonkey for chrome).